 Programmed for peace

-We agree that war won't end by inventing better biotechnologies or by social engineering.
-We'll advance toward the end of warfare only as we change how we think - about God and His creation, about ourselves, and what we cherish as Truth.
-And, in this, religion can be a wholly healing force.
+It’s clear that war doesn’t end through simply inventing better biotechnologies or social engineering.
+But there’s a wholly healing force in a perhaps surprising place: in how we think about God and His creation, about ourselves, and what we cherish as Truth.

-It's true that when the Bible and the Koran are read literally, it's hard to miss the images of a warlike Deity.
-In the book of Deuteronomy, for example, one of Moses' poems records God as saying, "To me belongeth vengeance, and recompence" (32:35).
+It’s true that when the Scriptures are read literally, it’s hard to miss the images of a warlike deity.
+In the book of Deuteronomy, for example, one of Moses’ poems records God as saying, “To me belongeth vengeance, and recompence” (32:35).

-However, as Monitor founder, Mary Baker Eddy, emphasized in her book "Science and Health with Key to the Scriptures," there are differing interpretations of the Bible: literal and spiritual, doctrinal and inspired.
-"The Scriptures are very sacred," she wrote.
-"Our aim must be to have them understood spiritually, for only by this understanding can truth be gained.
-The true theory of the universe, including man, is not in material history but in spiritual development" (page 547).
+However, as Mary Baker Eddy, the discoverer of Christian Science, emphasized in her book “Science and Health with Key to the Scriptures,” there are differing interpretations of the Bible: literal and spiritual, doctrinal and inspired.
+“The Scriptures are very sacred,” she wrote.
+“Our aim must be to have them understood spiritually, for only by this understanding can truth be gained.
+The true theory of the universe, including man, is not in material history but in spiritual development” (p.
+547).

 Perhaps the deepest human urge is for spiritual development.
-This yearning shines through a New Testament passage that gives new meaning to Moses' poem: "Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord.
-Therefore if thine enemy hunger, feed him; if he thirst, give him drink....
-Be not overcome of evil, but overcome evil with good" (Rom.
-12:19-21).
+This yearning shines through a New Testament passage that gives new meaning to Moses’ poem: “Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord.
+Therefore if thine enemy hunger, feed him; if he thirst, give him drink. ...
+Be not overcome of evil, but overcome evil with good” (Romans 12:19-21).

-Good necessarily overpowers evil because good is the only real power.
-Evil is like a shadow - ultimately, it can't resist its own elimination.
-In interpersonal as well as international relationships, it's the light of Christ that, welcomed into the thought of even one participant, can repair connections and restore peace.
+Good necessarily overpowers evil because God, goodness itself, is supreme.
+Good is the only legitimate power.
+Evil is like a shadow: Ultimately, it can’t resist its own elimination.
+In interpersonal as well as international relationships, the light of Christ, the divine nature Jesus manifested, can repair connections and restore peace.

-These recent developments just hint at what can happen as human knowledge yields to the divine influence that's present in all of us.
-With poet James Russell Lowell, we see thought inclining "to the side of perfect justice/ And to God's supreme design."
+Such developments hint at what can happen as human knowledge yields to the divine influence that’s present in all of us.